angus-ai/angus-doc/sdk/restful/index.rst

 collection resource.
 To make a valid request you must conform to some constraints:

-* the body of the request must be a json message conform to the documentation of the service (for dummy service please see `HERE
+* the body of the request must be a JSON message conform to the documentation of the service (for dummy service please see `HERE
   <here>`_)
 * you must specify the Content-Type header of the request to